benpaymaster/benpaymaster/README.md

 - **Focus:** Decentralized, multi-chain RWA rent-deposit escrow, with yield-bearing, condition-based fund release.
 - **Team:** Led a distributed team of a co-founder and 3 engineers (Kuala Lumpur, Indonesia, and Nigeria) through product build-out.
 - **Traction:** Ran a pilot in partnership with the University of Hertfordshire, building a 40-person sign-up waiting list ahead of launch.
-- **Multi-chain:** Built in Solidity, ported to Cairo, and ported to Solana (Anchor) following Encode Club's Solana Rust Bootcamp.
+- **Multi-chain:** Built in Solidity, ported to Solana (Anchor) following Encode Club's Solana Rust Bootcamp.
 - ➡️ [**Explore Codebase**](https://github.com/benpaymaster/UltraRentz)

 #### 💊 MapMyMeds (Founder & CEO)